-Most people get better in a few weeks without any complications.
+Most people get better within a few weeks without any problems.
 Infants and young children tend to have very mild symptoms and are less likely to develop jaundice than are older children and adults.

-How is Hepatitis A virus spread?
+How is the hepatitis A virus spread?

 The hepatitis A virus enters the body through the mouth and is passed in the stool (feces).
-The virus can then be carried on an infected person’s hands and can be spread by direct contact, or by consuming food or drink that has been handled by the individual.
+The virus can be carried on an infected person’s hands and can be spread by direct contact or by consuming food or drink that has been handled by the individual.
 Proper hand washing with soap can prevent transmission.

-Does past infection with Hepatitis A make a person immune?
+Does past infection with hepatitis A make a person immune?

-How is Hepatitis A diagnosed?
+How is hepatitis A diagnosed?